lsampaioweb/spring-boot-tutorial/README.md

 # Java libraries and Spring Boot Projects

-Documentation on how to create Java libraries and Spring Boot projects.
+Documentation on how to create Java libraries and Spring Boot projects for our time.

 ### Ubuntu 22.04 environment: